shumbor/accel-ppp-docs/configuration/ipoe.rst

 [ipoe]
 ----
-Methot authenication users, control sessions and dilivery without any tunnel "called" as IPoE (IP over Ethernet).
+Method authentication users, control sessions and delivery without any tunnel "called" as IPoE (IP over Ethernet).
-Accel-ppp support L2 and L3 topologies and start sessions on DHCP Discover or unclacified packet.
+Accel-ppp support L2 and L3 topologies and start sessions on DHCP Discover or unclassified packet.

 Develop auxiliary kernel module for sessions start on unclassified packet and shared interfaces.
 This module creates virtual interface, an analogue of ifb and used for sessions shaper and One-to-one NAT.